goedenstorfer/venus_kostal_plenticore/Readme.md

 Important: You might need to reinstall these dependencies after a venus os update to get the plugin running again as the update seems to overwride everything outside the /data dir)

 1. install pip (python package manager): run `opkg update` and `opkg install python3-pip`
+2. If you ran into python error ModuleNotFound Tomllib install it separat: `opkg install python3-tomllib` an start from step 1 again.
-2. install pycryptodomex `pip3 install pycryptodomex`
+3. install pycryptodomex `pip3 install pycryptodomex`

 ### Install plugin: